-We calculated the present value of the benefits as of December 31, 2014 for the executive salary continuation plan in the Present Value of Accumulated Benefits column in the Pension Benefits table as a 15-year certain and life annuity using a discount rate of 4.24% and the RP-2014 combined healthy mortality tables for male and female annuitants, with mortality improvements projected as required by the Pension Protection Act of 2006 for 2015 funding valuations.
+We calculated the present value of the benefits as of December 31, 2016 for the executive salary continuation plan in the Present Value of Accumulated Benefits column in the Pension Benefits table as a 15-year certain and life annuity using a discount rate of 4.30% and a modified R-2014 mortality table, projected generationally.
 Mr. Ruelle is not accruing additional benefits under the plan as a result of his current employment.
-Mr. Sterbenz, Mr. Greenwood, Mr. Somma and Mr. Irick are not participants in this plan.
+Mr. Greenwood, Mr. Somma, Mr. Irick and Mr. Akin are not participants in this plan.